 - Using a fork, mash as much of the berries as you like to either create a more smooth or chunky chia jam.

-- Stir in the chia seeds, vanilla extract and lemon zest until well-combined.
-Give it a quick taste test and if your berry chia jam is not sweet enough for your liking, add a spritz of maple syrup or some brown sugar (starting with 1-2 tsp).
+- Stir in the chia seeds, vanilla extract, and lemon zest until well-combined.
+Give it a quick taste test and if your berry chia jam is not sweet enough for your liking, add a dash of maple syrup or some brown sugar (starting with 1-2 tsp).

 - Remove the saucepan from heat and let your chia mixture cool for 5 minutes, then give it one final stir.
 This allows all chia seeds to absorb some of the berry liquid and turn into a nice gel over time.